eumelzocker/maptoy/docs/en/api-reference.md

 # API reference

-All API paths are relative to maptoy's public entry URL and start with `api/`.
+All API paths are relative to *maptoy*'s public entry URL and start with `api/`.
 API clients must preserve a configured reverse-proxy prefix.
 Error responses use `{ "error": { "code": "...", "message": "..." } }`.